Pixie-Pie/Cherry-Blossom-Design/README.md

 ## Technology used:
 - **HTML:** Used for the codebase of both the index and thank you pages.
 - **CSS:** Utilized for styling on both the index and thank you pages, with additional use of Flexbox and Grid resources.
-- GitHub: Used for version control and code storage.
+- **GitHub:** Used for version control and code storage.
 - **GitHub Pages:** Deployed the website to GitHub Pages for hosting.
 - **Gitpod:** Used as the integrated development environment (IDE) for development.
-- **Canva:** Employed for creating and editing images and establishing the color palette.
+- **Canva:** Was used for creating and editing images and establishing the colour palette.